dfinity/interface-spec/spec/index.md

 This method takes a snapshot of the specified canister.
 A snapshot consists of the wasm memory, stable memory, certified variables, wasm chunk store and binary.

 Subsequent `take_snapshot` calls will create a new snapshot.
 However, a `take_snapshot` call might fail if the maximum number of snapshots per canister is reached.
-This error can be avoided by providing an existing snapshot via `replace_snapshot` which will be deleted.
-Currently, only one snapshot per canister will stored.
+This error can be avoided by providing a snapshot ID via the optional `replace_snapshot` parameter.
+The snapshot identified by the specified ID will be deleted.
+Currently, only one snapshot per canister is allowed.

 It's important to note that a snapshot will increase the memory footprint of the canister.
 Thus, the balance must have the right amount of cycles to support the new freezing threshold.